Rudd-O/dts-recordingstudio/README.md

 coming from Mumble will be relayed to Skype, and vice versa, so people calling in from Skype will be able to talk with Mumble channel participants.

-In addition to that, the recording and broadcast will be automatically started in the background.
-This will promptly broadcast your show to your Icecast server, and record it into `/home/ubuntu/Studio/Recordings` as an Ogg Vorbis high-quality floating-point 48 KHz audio file.
+In addition to that, the recording and broadcast can now be started in the background.
+When you type the command `recordbroadcast`, this will promptly broadcast your show to your Icecast server, and record it into `/home/ubuntu/Studio/Recordings` as an Ogg Vorbis high-quality floating-point 48 KHz audio file.

 Finally, the `intro` and `outro` commands (which you can run on the terminal) will play back on the live stream and into the Mumble and Skype audio inputs,